great-expectations/great_expectations/docs/terms/profiler.md

 ### Definition

-A Profiler generates Metrics and candidate Expectations from data.
+A Profiler generates <TechnicalTag relative="../" tag="metric" text="Metrics" /> and candidate <TechnicalTag relative="../" tag="expectation" text="Expectations" /> from data.

 ### Features and promises

 A Profiler makes it possible to quickly create a starting point for generating Expectations about a dataset.
-For example, during the [Getting Started Tutorial](../tutorials/getting_started/tutorial_overview.md), Great Expectations uses the `UserConfigurableProfiler` to demonstrate important features of Expectations by creating and validating an Expectation Suite that has several kinds of Expectations built from a small sample of data.
+For example, during the [Getting Started Tutorial](../tutorials/getting_started/tutorial_overview.md), Great Expectations uses the `UserConfigurableProfiler` to demonstrate important features of Expectations by creating and validating an <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suite" /> that has several kinds of Expectations built from a small sample of data.
 A Profiler is also critical to generating the Expectation Suites used during profiling.

 There are several Profilers included with Great Expectations; conceptually, each Profiler is a checklist of questions which will generate an Expectation Suite when asked of a Batch of data.

 ### Relationship to other objects

 A Profiler builds an Expectation Suite from one or more Data Assets.
-It usually also Validates the data against the newly-generated Expectation Suite to return a Validation Result.
+It usually also <TechnicalTag relative="../" tag="validation" text="Validates" /> the data against the newly-generated Expectation Suite to return a <TechnicalTag relative="../" tag="validation_result" text="Validation Result" />.

 ## Use cases

 <CreateHeader/>

 Profilers come into use when it is time to create Expectations for your project.
-At this point in your workflow you can create a new Profiler, or use an existing one to generate Expectations from a Batch of data.
+At this point in your workflow you can create a new Profiler, or use an existing one to generate Expectations from a <TechnicalTag relative="../" tag="batch" text="Batch" /> of data.

 For details on how to create a customized Profiler, see our guide on [how to create a new expectation suite using rule based Profilers](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md).